 This inevitability is partly because voice is fast.
 We speak at about 125 words per minute, while the average person types around 40 words per minute.
 There are various studies on the number of words we speak per day, ranging from 7,000 words all the way up to 47,000 words.

 Also, voice is intuitive.
 We have been speaking conversationally for most of our lives.
 Inflections, accents, tone, volume, emphasis, and other elements of language and linguistics provide an incredibly rich data set that we don’t even notice but respond to in our relationships.

 Conversational AI technology can understand a complex sentence and these linguistic nuances and perform activities in response.
 When speaking to a conversational AI interface, the user doesn’t need to learn how to write code.
 In fact, when we are unsure of how to provide instructions, a voice assistant can re-prompt to help us complete an interaction.
-How we say or ask things just as important, and incredible work is being done to take advantage of these intricacies of language.
+How we say or ask things is just as important, and incredible work is being done to take advantage of these intricacies of language.

 Another awe-inspiring development in voice technology is seeing real time translation changing the lives of those around us.
 The use of translation capability in today’s voice solutions such as Cortana, Alexa, Siri and Google are enabling people to interact in challenging environments such as hospitals.

 Recently, I worked with a team of caregivers who used the native translation capability of a smart speaker to support a patient who could only speak Mandarin.
 The relief the patient felt was immediately evident in their demeanor.